Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 But I am having it

-massaged & trust soon
+massaged & it will soon

 be all right again

-P.P.S I just discovered
+P.P.S.
+I just discovered

-a lot week or so back
+a dis week or so back

-that 3 had for addressing
+that I had been addressing

-your letters to touring
+your letters to the wrong

 number.
-The first timer
+The first time

 you underlined the